mireia-bioinfo/plotRegulome/README.md

 `plotRegulome` is an R package integrates different types of genomic and epigenomic data into a characteristic type of plot.

 ## How to install
-Clone the repositori with `git clone`.
+Clone the repository with `git clone`.
 Move to the folder containing the repository, open `R` and use `devtools::install()` to install this package.

 ### Needed packages